Lifetime (Family Protection) Trust

 - Unlike the other Trusts listed, a Lifetime Trust can be set up by a single unmarried occupant or widower.
 A Lifetime Trust is best suited to those who have no outstanding mortgage.
 If you have a mortgage in place and are interested in the above, agreement can potentially be gained from your lender but will depend on your specific circumstances.

-- If you need help with financial planning and have questions regarding Inheritance Tax.
+- If you need help with Inheritance Tax planning or have questions regarding Inheritance Tax.
 Findon Legal Consultants can arrange for a specialist to discuss this with you further.

 - A Lifetime (Family Protection) Trust: To discuss whether this trust may affect any liability with regards a Local Authority assessment for care please contact Findon Legal Consultants on 0845 2723584 or contact us on the enquiries section of this Website.